ith-harvey/developers/widget/README.md

 A fixed `token` to `buy` in exchange for ETH or `sell` in exchange for WETH.

-**Note: you can not pass an arbitrary ERC20 address to the widget and expect it to work.
-Currently the widget will only trade tokens that are found on https://www.airswap.io/trade.
-If you are running a market maker for an unsupported ERC20 token, you must implement your own front end interface for users to get and fill orders.**

 #### `string` amount

 A default `amount` in the smallest unit e.g. Wei.
 Can be edited by the user.